- Why Do Nursing Mothers Require More Calcium?

 - 10:00 PM (Before bed): 1 cup of milk and 3-4 dates

-A calcium deficient diet can cause bone disorders and tooth decay to the nursing mother as well as the baby.
+A calcium-deficient diet can cause bone disorders and tooth decay to the nursing mother as well as the baby.
 Therefore, it is imperative for breastfeeding mothers to include calcium-rich food in their daily diet.
 Many everyday ingredients and foods contain calcium in it, so make sure to eat them every day and keep your calcium levels up.

 Also Read: Eating Fruits while Breastfeeding